 "We are so grateful for Ginny's generous sharing of her spirit, knowledge and insight.
-Her multi-disciplinary experience... helped us to even more fully understand and appreciate our horses."
+Her multi-disciplinary experience and prescient communications helped us even more fully understand and appreciate our horses."

 Always seek licensed Medical or Veterinary care.
 Heart of the Horse promotes holistic balance through an integrative care and treatment model as defined by the National Center for Complementary and Integrative Health.
 Our work is complementary and is not intended to be a substitute for traditional Medical or Veterinary care; we do not diagnose or prescribe treatment.

 When you book an appointment with Ginny you acknowledge and agree that working with Ginny does not preclude or prevent you from seeing a medical doctor, veterinarian or psychotherapist.

 Working with Ginny is not a medical, veterinary, psychological, or clinical relationship.
 An Animal Communicator, Medical Intuitive or Energy Worker cannot legally diagnose any condition or prescribe treatment.
 If you or your animal are experiencing what you perceive to be a severe or sudden medical condition, please seek medical or veterinary care, your family physician, dentist, psychotherapist, call 911 or go to the nearest emergency room.

 Ginny strongly advises that you seek appropriate medical, mental health and veterinary care, in addition to any work that you may undertake with her.